ni/monodrive-documentation/docs/FAQ.md

 When I tried to build the scenario Editor, I see the following error on the logs: ```'cuda_runtime.h' file not found```

 -  This error is due to missing the Cuda SDK missing.
-Ensure you install from [here](https://developer.nvidia.com/cuda-10.2-download-archive).
+Ensure you install [Cuda Toolkit 11.6](https://developer.nvidia.com/cuda-11-6-2-download-archive).
 More information see [prerequisites](Getting_Started.md).
 <p>&nbsp;</p>
 _ _ _